realpaver/realpaver/paper/paper.md

 - `BP_NODE_SELECTION` (`DFS`, `BFS`, `DMDFS`): defines the global exploration strategy

-Additionally, more specialized behavior can be configured:
+Additionally, more specific behaviors can be configured:

-- branching (variable and domain splitting) strategies
+- branching (variable and domain splitting) strategies (`SPLIT_SELECTION`,`SPLIT_INTERVAL_POINT`)
-- propagation and contraction algorithms (`HC4`, `BC4`, `ACID`, `NEWTON`, etc.)
+- propagation and contraction algorithms (`PROPAGATION_BASE`: `HC4` or `BC4`, `PROPAGATION_WITH_ACID`, `PROPAGATION_WITH_NEWTON`, etc.)
 - parameters dedicated to the selected mechanisms, like the tolerance of the interval Newton contraction algorithm (`NEWTON_TOL`)

 ## Extension of library

 development of new strategies, ..., using the API
+-->

 # Running Example

 The following problem is a simplified sizing problem of an electric coil.
-Somes variables are continuous (with interval domains), and the other are discrete (an interval of integers or enumerated sets of values).
+Somes variables are continuous (with interval domains), and the others are discrete (an interval of integers or enumerated sets of values).
 The material of wires is chosen from a table describing its characteristics (density and electical conductivity):

 ```python
 Constants